thejqs/plcb/README.md

 It's generally terrible for consumers.
 We have to drive to Ohio or Maryland or wherever for even some basics, some staples. **But it works out pretty well when one wants a bunch of data about booze.**

 Also terrible: the interface(s) the state puts on the data.
 No joke.

 ![alt text][finewine]

 ![alt text][psearch]

 I can't search it like I'd want.
+To go through what's provided to me, I'd have to read through roughly 2,500 pages containing about 60,000 products.
+Daily.

 So I guess I have to go get the data.

 **Good thing I can write code.**

 This project exists to collect and illuminate all of the products available for sale in only one store -- one of 597 stores, to be precise -- the state runs across Pennsylvania.
 The unicorns, as it were.
-My inspiration for this came from writing [this story](http://www.post-gazette.com/life/libations/2015/03/04/A-Croatia-to-Pittsburgh-wine-odyssey-How-an-obscure-bottle-gets-in-the-PLCB-system/stories/201503040013).
+Inspiration came from writing [this story](http://www.post-gazette.com/life/libations/2015/03/04/A-Croatia-to-Pittsburgh-wine-odyssey-How-an-obscure-bottle-gets-in-the-PLCB-system/stories/201503040013).

 The state's database can do this, but the existing interfaces won't let me.
 There's no API. **So here we are.**